vitaly-t/iter-ops-extras/README.md

 ---

-Some of these operators may eventually land in the main library.
-Use [Discussions] to propose and vote on such additions.
+Some of these operators may eventually land in the main [iter-ops] library.
+Use [Discussions], if you want to propose and vote on such additions.

 See also [Custom Operators](https://github.com/vitaly-t/iter-ops/wiki/Custom-Operators) - explains API for custom operators.